Grounded 2 Review – Buggies, ’90s Vibes, and Big Co-op Fun

 Image via Xbox

-Grounded 2, co-developed by Obsidian and Eidos‑Montréal and published by Xbox Game Studios, has launched into Early Access across Xbox, Steam, and Windows.
-It builds upon the addictive survival action of the original Grounded while delivering major new content: the buggy system (easily its most exciting addition), a nostalgic ’90s aesthetic, and deep co‑op gameplay that’s equally thrilling solo or with friends.
-Whether you’re a veteran returning shrunken kid or a newcomer curious about the hype, the sequel offers both familiarity and adventure in equal measure.
-This Grounded 2 review will explain why it delivers on its promise, and how it manages to feel fresh without reinventing the wheel.
+Grounded 2, co-developed by Obsidian and Eidos-Montréal and published by Xbox Game Studios, has launched into Early Access on Xbox, Steam, and Windows.
+It expands the addictive survival formula of the original with major additions: the buggy system (arguably its biggest upgrade), a nostalgic ’90s aesthetic, and deeper co-op gameplay that’s fun solo or with friends.
+Whether you’re a veteran shrunken kid or a curious newcomer, the sequel balances familiarity with fresh ideas.
+This Grounded 2 review breaks down how it delivers on its promise while feeling new without reinventing the wheel.

 Visuals & Audio